sybrew/the-seo-framework/readme.txt

 			* The auto-invoked API still works as intended, via CSS.
 		* [JavaScript]: Media handlers are now instanced via their own object named `window.tsfMedia`, eliminating the previous JS API.
 		* [JavaScript]: Primary Term handlers are now instanced via their own object named `window.tsfPT`, eliminating the previous JS API.
+		* [JavaScript]: `tsf.params.titleAdditions` now always contains a value, unconditionally.
+Use `tsf.states.useTagline` and `tsf.states.taglineLocked` to determine whether it should be used (before settings change).
 		* The WordPress filter `pre_ent2ncr` can now run on filter `the_seo_framework_sitemap_additional_urls`.
 		* The WordPress filter `single_post_title` is now used for singular post titles.
 		* Query caching is now disabled in WP_CLI.